gianfrancodp/MGStools/README.md

 |8. `KMZ_STYLE`|Html code with CSS nested|
 |9. `KMZ_HTMLFOOT`|Html code with closing tag and footer|

-The more important step is the #6.
+The most important step is the #6.
 For a better viewing there are essential little customization to do with every specific model.

 - Set or fix custom coordinates of the center position of the model loaded using `KMZLoader` JS function
 - Set or fix custom coordinates of camera center using `THREE.PerspectiveCamera` JS function